-In clones cl.2-2 and cl.2-4, at the early stage of cultivation, as in clone cl.2-1, the chromatin structure surrounding the proximal ~2.0 kb 5'-upstream regions of Pax5, Aiolos plus EBF1 genes or the OBF1 gene is in the tight or somewhat loose (or less tight) form based on hypo- or slight (or considerably decreased) hyper-acetylation levels of one or more of the five specific Lys residues of histone H3 (Suppl.
+In clones cl.2-2 and cl.2-4, at the early stage of cultivation, as in clone cl.2-1, chromatin structure of each of proximal ~2.0 kb 5'-upstream regions of Pax5, Aiolos plus EBF1 genes or the OBF1 gene is tight or somewhat loose (or less tight) form based on hypo- or slight (or considerably decreased) hyper-acetylation levels of one or more of the five particular Lys residues of histone H3 (Suppl.
 Figs. S7 and S8).
-Therefore, transcriptions of the first three genes are almost completely suppressed and that of the last one gene is certainly decreased (Suppl.
+Therefore, transcriptions of the former three genes are almost completely suppressed and that of the latter one gene is certainly decreased (Suppl.
 Fig. S5).
-At the later cultivation stage, contrary to this, the chromatin structure surrounding the proximal ~2.0 kb 5'-upstream regions of Pax5, Aiolos and OBF1 genes changes to the loose form based on hyper-acetylation levels, and their transcriptions are dramatically increased.
-However, the chromatin structure of the EBF1 gene remains in the tight form based on hypo-acetylation levels, and its transcription remains low at almost undetectable level.
-These results supported the above-mentioned inference (i.e., Pax5- and Aiolos-dependent) on the ways of gene expressions of IgM H- and L-chains at the later cultivation stage in clones cl.2-2 and cl.2-4 (and also cl.2-3 and cl.2-5).
-Moreover, these four clones should be the major types, since they resemble in several cellular characteristics to four initially generated HDAC2(-/-) clones (cl.33-12, cl.33-28, cl.33-30 and cl.45-28) [31, 35, 47, 49].
+At the late cultivation stage, contrary to this, chromatin structure of each of proximal ~2.0 kb 5'-upstream regions of Pax5, Aiolos and OBF1 genes changes to loose form based on hyper-acetylation levels, and their transcriptions are dramatically or certainly increased.
+However, that of the EBF1 gene remains tight form based on hypo-acetylation levels, and its transcription remains low at almost undetectable level.
+These results supported the above-mentioned inference (i.e., Pax5- and Aiolos-dependent) on the manner of gene expressions of IgM H- and L-chains at the late cultivation stage in clones cl.2-2 and cl.2-4 (and also cl.2-3 and cl.2-5).
+Moreover, these four clones should be major type, since they resemble four initially generated HDAC2(-/-) clones (cl.33-12, cl.33-28, cl.33-30 and cl.45-28) in several cellular characteristics [31, 35, 47, 49].

-In clone cl.2-6, at the early stage of cultivation, as in clones cl.2-1, cl.2-2 and cl.2-4, the chromatin structure surrounding the proximal ~2.0 kb 5'-upstream regions of Pax5, Aiolos plus EBF1 genes or the OBF1 gene is in the tight or somewhat loose form based on hypo- or slight (or considerably decreased) hyper-acetylation levels of one or more of the five specific Lys residues of histone H3 (Suppl.
+In clone cl.2-6, at the early stage of cultivation, as in clones cl.2-1, cl.2-2 and cl.2-4, chromatin structure of each of proximal ~2.0 kb 5'-upstream regions of Pax5, Aiolos plus EBF1 genes or the OBF1 gene is tight or somewhat loose form based on hypo- or slight (or considerably decreased) hyper-acetylation levels of one or more of the five particular Lys residues of histone H3 (Suppl.
 Fig. S9).
-Therefore, transcriptions of the first three genes are almost completely suppressed and that of the last one gene is certainly decreased (Suppl.
+Therefore, transcriptions of the former three genes are almost completely suppressed and that of the latter one gene is certainly decreased (Suppl.
 Fig. S5).
-By contrast, at the later cultivation stage, the chromatin structure surrounding the proximal ~2.0 kb 5'-upstream regions of Pax5, Aiolos, EBF1 and OBF1 genes changes to the loose form based on hyper-acetylation levels, and their transcriptions are dramatically increased.
-These results supported the above-mentioned inference (i.e., Pax5-, Aiolos- and EBF1-dependent) on the ways of gene expressions of IgM H- and L-chains at the later cultivation stage in clone cl.2-6.
+By contrast, at the late cultivation stage, chromatin structure of each of proximal ~2.0 kb 5'-upstream regions of Pax5, Aiolos, EBF1 and OBF1 genes changes to loose form based on hyper-acetylation levels, and their transcriptions are dramatically or certainly increased.
+These results supported the above-mentioned inference (i.e., Pax5-, Aiolos- and EBF1-dependent) on the manner of gene expressions of IgM H- and L-chains at the late cultivation stage in clone cl.2-6.